Krugou/JakSurveillance/Readme.md

 > Students can view their own attendance statistics
 >
 > Students can view their own course details
+>
+> Different user pools for SQL statements created, but not yet implemented

 ## The pros and cons of the project